Duzzy-ExoDuus/ubuntu-embedded/README.md

 # UBUNTU for Embedded Systems

-Tool to create Ubuntu images for embedded systems (mainly arm / arm64 boards like the Beaglebone, the RaspberryPi 2 or the 96Boards DragonBoard 410c).
+Tool to create Ubuntu images for embedded systems (mainly arm / arm64 boards like the Beaglebone, the RaspberryPi 2, the RaspberryPi 3 or the 96Boards DragonBoard 410c).

 **Crash course**